lu7did/RDX-rp2040/README.md

 The Pixino project, implementing a Pixie design with a Si5351 clock is a good foundation for a super-simple, yet capable, transceiver design which can be controlled by the ADX-rp2040 firmware with small or no modifications.

+## CAT Support
+When enabled by the **#define CAT 1** clause the transceiver implements the TS2000 CAT protocol support, when enabled it has to be configured with the following parameters:

+*	Rig: Kenwood TS2000
+*	115200 8N2
+*	DTR/RTS High

 ## TFT LCD display support